hpgross/ff1-pr-NES-rebalance/README.md

 Current ideas:

 - Original EXP/level curve COMPLETED
-- Monster stats
+- Monster stats COMPLETE
-- Attack/magic calculations closer to the original
+- Attack/magic calculations closer to the original TO DO
-- Make Blind/Sleep worthwhile
+- Make Blind/Sleep worthwhileTO DO
 - Optionally disable sale of all healing items but Potion, Antidote, Gold Needle.
 Make potions only heal 30 HP.
+TO DO